-Mr. Beadle continued to utilize an indepth service plan to ensure all police vehicles were running safely and received efficiently. Не work discrepancies of the police fleet and equipment and coordinated the repairs with the County Maintenance Base Yard in Lihue.
+Mr. Beadle continued to utilize an indepth service plan to ensure all police vehicles were running safely and Не efficiently. received work discrepancies of the police fleet and equipment and coordinated the repairs with the County Maintenance Base Yard in Lihue.
 He also worked closely with private auto service outlets on more extensive vehicle and equipment repairs.
-He was also responsible for generating requisitions for parts, supplies, and all repairs that were needed.
+He was also responsible for requisitions for generating parts, supplies, and all repairs that were needed.

-The Fleet Maintenance Coordinator maintains a total of 170 vehicles in his fleet.
-120 marked vehicles and 50 unmarked vehicles.
-In addition to fleet responsibilities, the Fleet Coordinator maintains other types of department including equipment, the Mobile Incident Command Center vehicle, forklift, emergency generators, light generators, off road emergency vehicles, and various types of trailers to house transport, and emeraencv equipment including signage road light trailers for the Traffic safety Unit.
+The Fleet Maintenance Coordinator maintains a total of 170 vehicles in his fleet, 120 marked vehicles and 50 unmarked vehicles.
+In addition to fleet responsibilities, the Fleet Coordinator maintains other types of department equipment, including the Mobile Incident Command Center vehicle, forklift, emergency generators, light aenerators, off road emergency vehicles, and various types of trailers to transport, and house emergency equipment including signage road light trailers for the Traffic safety Unit.